ilneill/Gotek-LEDC68/README.md

 Now to be fair, there is not a lot that you can do with a 3-digit LED display, but it was fun to work it all out.

 ## Important information
 The LEDC68 uses a TM1651 chip to address the digits and drive the segments.
-The TM1651 uses a 2-wire serial interface (clock and data), but despite apearances, it is **not** I2C.
+The TM1651 uses a 2-wire serial interface (clock and data), but despite appearances, it is **not** I2C.

 The TM1651 datasheet is also in this archive: **TM1651_V1.1_EN.pdf**